HowardHsuuu/HowardHsuuu.github.io/content/posts/MISC/LLM&ToM.md

 Both systems (Human Brain and LLM) contain neurons that directly respond to the perspective of others.
 A substantial proportion of artificial neurons responds selectively to true- or false-belief trials, mirroring prefrontal neurons in humans exhibiting changes in firing rates for different trial types.
 ### Parallel 2 - Distribution of ToM-responding neurons
-LLM layers with high percentages of ToM responding embeddings showed a peak in the middle and high layers and almost zero in the input layers.
-Similar distributed areas can be identified in the human brain as the frontal, temporal and parietal cortices are regarded as regions for high-level cognitive processing.
-(ToM-related activity within lower input processing areas such as occipital lobe is minimal) Also, they observed the artificial layers exhibiting ToM responses were located in contiguous layers, which is analogous to the highly interconnected structure of ToM brain areas.
+* LLM layers with high percentages of ToM responding embeddings showed a peak in the middle and high layers and almost zero in the input layers constantly (neither confined to one layer nor randomly distributed).
+* Similar distributed areas can be identified in the human brain as the frontal, temporal and parietal cortices are regarded as regions for high-level cognitive processing.
+(ToM-related activity within lower input processing areas such as occipital lobe is minimal)
+* Also, they observed the artificial layers exhibiting ToM responses were located in contiguous layers, which is analogous to the highly interconnected structure of ToM brain areas.
 ### Other conclusions
 * LLM had higher accuracies when tested with facts and beliefs in true-belief trials compared to false-belief trials. (larger models did better, especially for false-belief trials)
 * As the size of the models increase, the decoding accuracies, the percentages of significant neurons and ToM performances all increased.